 Salt and Vinegar Chip Crusted Fish

-Salty, tangy and deliciously satisfying, this easy fish recipe is real winner.
-The salt and vinegar potato chips makes for a perfect, crusty breading.
+Salty, tangy and deliciously satisfying, this easy fish recipe is a real winner.
+The salt and vinegar potato chips make for a perfect, crusty breading.

 - 1 lb fresh cod fish, cut into 4 fillets

 - 3 oz Kettle Brand Bakes Sea Salt & Vinegar Potato Chips

 - Salt & pepper to taste

 - Preheat oven to 400 degrees.
 Line a rimmed baking sheet with parchment paper and mist with cooking spray.

 - Season both sides of the cod with salt and pepper and place on the baking sheet.

 - In a small bowl, combine the yogurt and the mayonnaise.

 - Place chips into a sealed plastic bag, and squeeze with your hands, crushing them until they are a breadcrumb like texture.

 - Spread yogurt mixture all over the top of the cod, then cover the cod completely and evenly with the crushed chips, pressing gently to coat.